sama1mansn/greenfield-docs/docs/guide/home.md

 # Guide to BNB Greenfield

-BNB Greenfield is an innovative blockchain and storage platform that seeks to unleash the power of decentralized technology on data ownership and the data economy.
+BNB Greenfield is a decentralized storage and blockchain storage solution platform that aims to revolutionize data ownership and the data economy.

 ![greenfield-header](../../static/img/banner.png)